shmup/discworld-tintin/README.md

 ### tintin++ stuff discworld mud

-run `make` to connect to the mud
+run `make` to default to `make setup` which uses existing tmux session

-aliases like `maps` and `boards` fuzzy filter with https://github.com/jhawthorn/fzy

-ain't do a whole lot right now
+run `make standalone-setup` to start a new tmux session

 -----